-Today marks the seventy-first anniversary of First OPC in Portland, Oregon as a particular congregation.
+Today marks the seventy-third anniversary of First OPC in Portland, Oregon as a particular congregation.
 With eleven communicant members, the congregation began its worship under the leadership of Pastor Lawrence Eyres at a storefront building.
 In developing the core group, Eyres had walked through the neighborhood knocking on doors, talking to people about the Bible and inviting them to worship at First Church.

 The group lost the lease at the storefront and started holding worship in members’ homes.
 It then move to a tent at the corner of 83rd and Fremont, but the tent collapsed in a rainstorm.
 Finally, in 1947, the congregation moved into a building that was designed by member Frank Smith.

 In 1950, Carl Ahfeldt followed Eryes as pastor, and in 1960, Al Edwards became pastor.
 Edwards helped First Church develop the deserved reputation as a missions-minded congregation determined to help others.
 First Church assisted new OPC church plants in Eugene, Newberg and Gladstone, Oregon, Glenwood, Washington, and Billings, Montana.

 Donald Poundstone served as pastor from 1976–1994, and Jack Smith has served as pastor from 1995 to the present.

 Picture: Pastor Al Edwards and family.